 cd examples/services/service-quickstart

-vessl serve create -f quickstart.yaml
+vessl service create -f quickstart.yaml

 Upon activation, access your model via the provided endpoint, as depicted below: